Simon Callow: Directing

 Callow also directed plays and wrote: his Being An Actor (1984) was a critique of 'director dominated' theatre, in addition to containing autobiographical sections relating to his early career as an actor.
 In 1992, he directed the play Shades by Sharman MacDonald and the musical My Fair Lady, featuring costumes designed by Jasper Conran.
 In 1995, he directed a stage version of the classic French film Les Enfants du Paradis for the Royal Shakespeare Company.
+As part of the Covent Garden Festival, in May 1996 Callow directed Cantabile in three musical pieces (Commuting - premiere, The Waiter's Revenge, and Ricercare No. 4 - premiere) composed by his friend Stephen Oliver.
+Ricercare No. 4 had been commissioned from Oliver by Callow on the death of his partner.

 Among opera productions directed by Callow are a Così fan tutte in Lucerne, Die Fledermaus for Scottish Opera in 1988, Il tritico for the Broomhill Trust, Kent in August 1995, Menotti's The Consul at Holland Park Opera, London in 1999 and Le roi malgré lui by Chabrier at Grange Park Opera in 2003.
 He also directed Carmen Jones at the Old Vic, London in 1991, with Wilhelmenia Fernandez in the title role.

 One of Callow's best-known books is Love Is Where It Falls, an analysis of his 11-year relationship with Peggy Ramsay (1908–91), a prominent British theatrical agent from the 1960s to the 1980s.
 He has also written extensively about Charles Dickens, whom he has played several times: in a one-man show, The Mystery of Charles Dickens by Peter Ackroyd; in the films Hans Christian Andersen: My Life as a Fairytale, and Christmas Carol: The Movie; and on television several times including An Audience with Charles Dickens (BBC, 1996) and in "The Unquiet Dead", a 2005 episode of the BBC science-fiction series Doctor Who.
 He returned to Doctor Who for the 2011 season finale, again taking the role of Dickens.

-In December 2004, he hosted the London Gay Men's Chorus Christmas Show, Make the Yuletide Gay at the Barbican Centre in London.
+In December 2004, he hosted the London Gay Men's Chorus Christmas show, Make the Yuletide Gay, at the Barbican Centre in London.
 He is currently one of the patrons of the Michael Chekhov Studio London.

 In July 2006, the London Oratory School Schola announced Callow as one of their new patrons.
-In November 2007, he threatened to resign the post over controversy surrounding the Terrence Higgins Trust (an AIDS charity of which Callow is also a patron).
-Other patrons of the Catholic choir are Princess Michael of Kent and the leading Scottish composer James MacMillan.
+In November 2007, he threatened to resign from the post over controversy surrounding the Terrence Higgins Trust (an AIDS charity of which Callow is also a patron).
+Other patrons of the Catholic choir are Princess Michael of Kent and the Scottish composer James MacMillan.
 He reprised his role as Wolfgang in Shoebox Zoo and voice-acted the wild and action-seeking Hunter, as well.

 Author

 Callow has written biographies of Oscar Wilde, Charles Laughton, Orson Welles, and Richard Wagner.
 He has also written an anthology of Shakespeare passages, Shakespeare on Love, and contributed to Cambridge's Actors on Shakespeare series.

-A devotee of classical music, he has contributed articles to Gramophone.
+A devotee of classical music, he has contributed articles to Gramophone and The New York Review of Books.